The days of being able to skate by on a single skill set are through. In order to stay relevant in marketing, you need to be a one-person band.

 These people are said to be “T-shaped”.
 What does that mean?
 It means that the person has a deep level of expertise in a specific skill (this makes up the “I”), as well as a set of general professional knowledge or expertise in complementary areas.
 Maybe you are the aforementioned writer, but you also have a little experience in both coding and video.

 These people have both depth and breadth in their skill, making it so that they not only have their creative knowledge to draw off of, but also understand other areas to work as part of a multi-faceted team.
-Those without that breadth are considered to be “I-shaped” or only having their one area of expertise.
+Those without that breadth are “I-shaped” or only having their one area of expertise.

 So how can you go from an “I” to a “T”?
 Consider filling out the top of your “T” with some of these skills.